ykpivot/concourse-pcf-usage-report/README.md

   }
   ```

-- **Save the produced report to an artifact repository or to another file server***
+- **Save the produced report to an artifact repository or to another file server**
   You can replace the S3 bucket resource used in the sample pipeline with another resource that will allow you to do both a get and a put actions with it, such as the ones for [Artifactory](https://github.com/mborges-pivotal/artifactory-resource), [FTP](https://github.com/aequitas/concourse-ftp-resource) or [git](https://github.com/concourse/git-resource).
   The get action is required for the automatic detection of a new file saved to the repository by the __feed-report-into-billing-system__ pipeline job.
 The put, obviously, is required for the report file to be saved to the repository.

 ---
 ### Potential improvements and extensions to the pipeline

-- **Include pre-calculation of usage metrics in the output report**
+- **Include additional pre-calculation of usage metrics in the output report**
   The usage report currently includes only total memory, total instances, total time and total GB of storage used.
-Additional fields could be calculated and added to Apps, Spaces, Orgs and main parent objects, such as average Gb of memory per hour, or average instances for the period, etc., depending on the charge model adopted by the PCF foundation owner.
+Additional fields could be calculated and added to Apps, Spaces, Orgs and main parent objects, such as average Gb of memory per hour, or average instances for the period, etc., depending on the charge-back model adopted by the PCF foundation owner.

 - **Companion PCF Consumption Report Analysis web application**
   The produced JSON report file could be fed to a web application that creates a dashboard for visualization of PCF Consumption Analysis and/or Charge Back Model What-If scenarios.